g-leech/argmin-gravitas/_posts/2011-08-17-sentiment.md

 ## Day 23: Congleton to Ashbourne

 Slept about 12 hours in tolerable misery.
 Spend ages decamping, soggy and grumpy.
 Less dashing, less swashing.
 Uphill struggle to Leek for hours - a spry 60 yearold biker overtakes us.
 Go to a crap cafe who begrudge us a sale.
-Limp on, fringing the Peaks.Altered consciousness, really.
+Limp on, fringing the Peaks. <br><br>

+Altered consciousness, really.
 Focus on ruining your legs.
 Did about 40 mile yesterday; apparently that was too much.
 Stop at Ashbourne cemetary (count on the dead for peace).
 There's a humanising flash of sunlight, but that's all.
 Drink and chat amidst bunting and Scottish flags (?)
 Thai restaurant for tea which had the same gorgeous dense sculpted tofu as had in Beijing.
 Scratch out another mile, camp illegally on a footpath.

 <!-- <div style="text-align: center">
 	<img src="/img/england/ash.jpg" width="60%" />